Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

 # 1. Introduction

 ---
 A major issue many students face in their time at post-secondary school is the dreaded one-year lease.
 Most students scramble to find potential candidates to take over their lease as their semester comes to an end.
-This is where Subby comes into play: Subby is an easy to use website that enables students to either sublet their place or simply find a sublet of their own.
-The goal for Subby is to create a one stop marketplace for sublets as opposed to the current struggle of students using multiple sites.
+This is where Subby comes into play: Subby is an easy-to-use website that enables students to either sublet their place or simply find a sublet of their own.
+The goal of Subby is to create a one-stop marketplace for sublets as opposed to the current struggle of students using multiple sites.
 The site comes with a variety of useful features such as a localized map and search priorities that allow for a visually appealing and detailed search.

 ### 1.1.
 Purpose